Flaviusns/EclipseInDocker/README.md

 This is the EclipsePhotonPapyrusDocker that contains the dockerfile wich it´s able to run eclipse photon into a docker container.
 Now we connect to eclipse with x11 sockets

+**How to use (common) with Docker Repository:**

+If you don´t want to build your image locally, donwload only de docker-compose-DockerRepository.yml file, change it name to `docker-compose.yml` and execute `docker-compose up` in the same directory.
+It will download a Docker Repository Image with the image already built.

 **How to use (common):**

 Download the zip file.